-Before I brought my first ducks home, I was doing some research on the best food to feed them.
-My local feed store carries several kinds of chicken feed and a “mixed flock” feed, but nothing specifically for water fowl.
+Feeding your backyard duck flock can be challenging.
+While feed stores carry several kinds of chicken feed and a “mixed flock” feed, finding waterfowl feed can be harder.
 Way more people keep chickens than they do ducks, so chicken feed is generally much easier to find.

 I had tried the mixed flock feed once before with my chickens and was pretty unhappy with it.
-It was marketed for being good for chickens, ducks, geese & turkeys from babies to adult.
+It was marketed as being good for chickens, ducks, geese, & turkeys from babies to adults.
 Sounds like the perfect solution right?
 I didn’t think so, at least not that brand.
 When my layer chickens were on the mixed flock feed there was a noticeable drop in egg production, and it is the only time we ever have seen the strange “no shell eggs”.

-This leads me to believe in an effort to provide nutrition for different age ranges and species it is shortchanging birds in some areas (or maybe it was just a bad brand, in either case it made me leary of trying it again).
+This leads me to believe in an effort to provide nutrition for different age ranges and species it is shortchanging birds in some areas.
+Maybe it was just a bad brand, in either case, it made me leary of trying again.
 When we added ducks to our flock, I knew I didn’t want to go back to the mixed flock feed.
-But in the absence of water fowl feed, what should we do?
-To save space and effort is it ok to just feed your ducks chicken layer feed?
+But in the absence of waterfowl feed, what should we do?
+To save space and effort is it ok to just feed your ducks chicken feed?

 Early Duckling Stage (0-2 weeks)

-Even if you can find adult water fowl feed, it is even harder to find water fowl starter feed, so many people feed their ducklings chick starter.
+If you can find waterfowl starter feed this is the best option.
+If you can’t find that, the second best would be to feed your ducklings chick starter crumbles.
 Ducklings grow much faster than chicks.
 To facilitate this fast growth, you want to be sure you are providing your ducklings with enough protein.
-Try to find a high protein chick starter (20-22% would be ideal) for those first two weeks if you can.
-High protein feed can be hard to find.
-At the very least, aim for one with 18%.
+Try to find a high protein chick starter (20-22% would be ideal) for those first two weeks if possible.
+At the very least, get one with 18% protein.

-Because ducklings eat so much more than chicks, you want to find a non medicated chick starter.
-Ducklings will eat too much and can over medicate themselves.
+Because ducklings eat so much more than chicks, you want to feed non medicated chick starter.
+Ducklings will eat too much and can over-medicate themselves.
 Chick feed is medicated to prevent coccidiosis, which is common among chickens, but pretty rare in ducks so the medication is unnecessary anyway.

 The other consideration with feeding ducklings chick starter is the niacin levels.
-Ducklings require 2-3 times the amount of niacin that chicks need, deficiencies can lead to bowed legs and joint issues.
+Ducklings require 2-3 times the amount of niacin that chicks need, deficiencies can lead to bowed legs, leg weakness, and joint issues.
 An easy source of niacin is powdered brewer’s yeast.
 Add 1.5 tablespoons of brewers yeast to every cup of chick feed.
 Click here to read more about ducklings & niacin